Priest–penitent privilege in France: Early writings

 Charles Muteau, another distinguished French jurist, speaks in clear and emphatic terms of the sacredness of the seal, citing, also, various instances in proof.
 He tells us in a foot-note of a certain Marquise de Brinvilliers, among whose papers, after she had been arrested, was found a general confession (apparently made in pursuance of religious discipline) accusing herself of an attempt to murder various members of her family.
 The court trying her, he says, absolutely ignored this confession: Muteau gives us a quotation from rodius in Pandect f.73, in which rodius says:

 In Bonino's Case, which is cited in the course of the appellant's argument in Gill v.
 Bouchard as having been decided by the Court of Cassation of Turin (at that time part of the French Empire) in February 1810, and as being reported in the Journal du Palais périodique, VIII, 667, the court is reported to have decided that an open avowal made by a penitent in consequence of his being counselled in confession to make such avowal ought not to be received in evidence against him.

 Merlin and Muteau tell us that formerly the breach of the seal by a priest was punishable with death.
 Guyot says that canonists are not agreed as to whether the breach is an offence recognizable by the civil courts [si c'est un délit commun ou un cas royal], but that several canonists maintain that the civil judges ought to have cognizance of it.
 This appears to be his own view because the breach is a grave crime against religion and society, a public scandal, and a sacrilege.
-He cites, however, a decree of the Parliament of Toulouse of 16 February 1679, deciding that the cognizance of the offence belonged to the ecclesiastical judge.
+He cites, however, a decree of the Parlement of Toulouse of 16 February 1679, deciding that the cognizance of the offence belonged to the ecclesiastical judge.